bachmeil/betterr/docs/matrix.md

 ## IntMatrix

-Holds a matrx of int values.
+Holds a matrix of int values.

 ## BoolMatrix